200ok-ch/iCalendar2web/README.md

 With YourMeetupGroupURL being the Meetup Group URL, eg nystartrek.

+If you want to use meetup_\cal as a Service, please note that it will display times for the Europe/Berlin timezone.

+### iFrame

 If you want to embed it to your own website, use an iframe - similar to Youtube or Voice Republic: